Mechetel/Remon/README.md

+# This is blog application with communities like in Reddit

 # CircleCI Demo Application: Ruby on Rails [![CircleCI](https://circleci.com/gh/CircleCI-Public/circleci-demo-ruby-rails.svg?style=svg)](https://circleci.com/gh/CircleCI-Public/circleci-demo-ruby-rails)

 This is an example application showcasing how to run a Ruby on Rails app on CircleCI 2.0.